Pioneer of laser root canals

 An infected inner tooth brings a host of problems including pain and sensitivity as the first indications of a problem.
-However, inside a spreading infection can cause small pockets of pus to develop, which can lead to an abscess.
+However, a spreading infection can cause small pockets of pus to develop, which can lead to an abscess.

-The recevery time is about one to two days taking 600 mg ibuprofen every 6-8 hours and antibiotic for 5-7 days or as suggested by your dentist The recovery related to a root canal goes well once the procedure is completed and the infection is removed.
+The recovery time is about one to two days taking 600 mg ibuprofen every 6-8 hours and antibiotic for 5-7 days or as suggested by your dentist The recovery related to a root canal goes well once the procedure is completed and the infection is removed.

 Why would I need a root canal procedure?

 Root canal treatment is necessary when the nerve, the soft tissue inside the root canal, becomes inflamed or infected.
-The inflammation or infection can have a variety of causes: deep cavity, repeated dental procedures on the tooth, or a crack or chip in the tooth.
+The inflammation or infection can have a variety of causes: deep cavity repeated dental procedures on the tooth or a crack or chip in the tooth.
 In addition, an injury to a tooth may cause nerve damage even if the tooth has no visible chips or cracks.
 If nerve inflammation or infection is left untreated, it can cause pain or lead to an abscess.

-Laser Assisted Root Canal
+How Laser Root Canal Works [video] [photo]

+Laser-Assisted Root Canal.
 We are a certified laser root canal provider in Fort Lauderdale.

-The laser assisted root canal treatment combines classic instrumentation of the canal system with the anti-microbial and bio-stimulatory effects of the laser.
+The laser-assisted root canal treatment combines classic instrumentation of the canal system with the anti-microbial and bio-stimulatory effects of the laser.

 The Biolase Waterlase Dental Laser utilizes hydrokinetic energy for the elimination of organic debris and bacteria that lie within the confines of the root canal system.
 This combination of heat, light, and energized water produces atomized water particles that remove the smear layer and penetrate deep into the wall of the canals.
-Studies have shown that the Biolase Waterlase Dental Laser penetrates ten times deeper into the wall of the canals than does more conventional cleansing.
-Thus, the use of the laser for root canals allows us to thoroughly cleanse the root canal and make it less antigenic and biocompatible in certain intances.
+Studies have shown that the Biolase Waterlase Dental Laser penetrates ten times deeper into the wall of the canals than does the more conventional cleansing.
+Thus, the use of the laser for root canals allows us to thoroughly cleanse the root canal and make it less antigenic and biocompatible in certain instances.

-A recent study published in the jurnal of the American Dental Association in August, 2014 found that: laser (Er: YAG) activation of five percent NAOCl and seventeen percent was more effective than conversional irrigation and preventing new bacterial growth ex vivo.
+A recent study published in the journal of the American Dental Association in August 2014 found that: laser (Er: YAG) activation of five percent NAOCl and seventeen percent was more effective than conventional irrigation and preventing new bacterial growth ex vivo.